Jor-El: Golden Age and Silver Age versions

-His accomplishments
+Accomplishments

-As presented in the World of Krypton miniseries and other stories from the Silver Age of Comic Books, Jor-El is Krypton's leading scientist, inventing, among other devices, the "Jor-El," a hovercar.
-He also discovers a parallel plane of existence which he calls the Phantom Zone and invents a device by which it can be entered, which he calls the Phantom Zone Projector.
+As presented in the World of Krypton miniseries and other stories from the Silver Age of Comic Books, Jor-El is Krypton's leading scientist, inventing, among other devices, a self-titled hovercar.
+He also discovers a parallel plane of existence which he calls the Phantom Zone and invents a device that can open portals to it.
 This device gets him a seat on the Science Council, Krypton's ruling body.
 He lives in Krypton's major city of Kryptonopolis.

-Even before Jor-El's birth, the El family is renowned across Krypton for its various contributions to Kryptonian society.
-Ancestors of Jor-El include Val-El, a famous explorer; Sul-El, the inventor of Krypton's first telescope; Tala-El, the author of Krypton's first planetary constitution; Hatu-El, the inventor of Krypton's first electromagnet and first electric motor; and Gam-El, the father of modern Kryptonian architecture.
+Even before Jor-El's birth, the El family is renowned for its contributions to Kryptonian society.
+Ancestors of Jor-El include Val-El, an explorer; Sul-El, the inventor of Krypton's first telescope; Tala-El, the author of Krypton's first planetary constitution; Hatu-El, the inventor of Krypton's first electromagnet and electric motor; and Gam-El, the father of modern Kryptonian architecture.

 Family life

 Jor-El has two brothers: Zor-El, who lives in Argo City and eventually becomes the father of Kara, alias Supergirl, and an identical twin brother named Nim-El, who lives in Kandor.
-In several stories, Jor-El's father is established as Jor-El I, and his mother as Nimda (nee An-Dor).
-Jor-El eventually meets and marries Lara, the daughter of Lor-Van and a young astronaut in Krypton's fledgling space program (which is soon permanently grounded after Jax-Ur blows up one of Krypton's inhabited moons, leading to his banishment to the Phantom Zone); the two have an infant son, Kal-El.
+In several stories, Jor-El's father is established as Jor-El I, and his mother as Nimda (née An-Dor).
+Jor-El eventually meets and marries Lara, the daughter of Lor-Van and a young astronaut in Krypton's fledgling space program, which is shut down after Jax-Ur destroys Krypton's moon Wegthor.